flavray/airtasker-challenge/README.md

     $ export MEMCACHE_CONNECTION_STRING=<memcache host:memcache port>  # e.g: 0.0.0.0:11211
     $ make run

+### Running in Docker

+Running the application in a docker container can be done via

+    $ make docker-run

+This will build the container if it had not previously been built.

+By default, an in-memory rate-limiter will be used (multiple instances will not share the rate limiter). `memcache` can be used to share the rate limiter:

+    $ docker run -e STORE_BACKEND=memcache -e MEMCACHE_CONNECTION_STRING=<memcache host:memcache port> -t airtasker-challenge

 ## Tests

 The codebase comes with a suite of unit tests, which can be run via